MODFLOW-USGS/modflow6/DEVELOPER.md

 meson compile -C builddir
 ```

-In order to run the tests the binaries have to be installed.
+In order to run the tests the binaries have to be installed by executing:

 ```shell
 meson install -C builddir